Danielle Staub: Controversies and legal situations

 During the first season of The Real Housewives of New Jersey, other participants in the reality show confronted Staub with Charles Kipps' book Cop Without a Badge, which recounted events that surrounded Kevin Maher, an undercover FBI informer, who had once been married to Staub; Cop Without a Badge also included an account of Staub's arrest.
 Known at the time as Beverly Merrill, Staub cooperated with authorities and received five years' probation.
 Staub had been arrested in June 1986, but she denied many of the other allegations Maher had made.
 Staub's autobiography The Naked Truth was released on May 25, 2010, and in it, she wrote that her arrest was a matter of "wrong place/wrong time."

 In October 2009, Staub's ex-husband Kevin Maher sued her for defamation of character after allegations were made about him; it was settled out of court.
 In October 2010, Staub was sued again by Maher for making false allegations in her memoir The Naked Truth, after notifying the publisher Simon & Schuster, a lawsuit would be filed if the book was published.

+In 2009, Staub pressed charges against Ashley Holmes, the daughter of fellow Housewife Jacqueline Laurita, for pulling out her hair extension at a fashion show in Wayne, New Jersey.
+In January 2010, Holmes, then 19, was convicted of assault and fined $189.